jiyucho9145/StudyScheduler/README.md

 ## 2.1.
 Importing a CSV file

 ## 2.2.
-Exporting into a CSV file
+Exporting the data into a CSV file

 ## 2.3.
-Exporting a chart into a CSV file
+Exporting the chart into a CSV file